 Company A said that without an account they couldn't start their operations.
 They said that they’d had to engage external consultants to rework their business plan and that cost them £1,500.
 They provided us with evidence which demonstrated these consultants had been needed to mitigate the effects of the delay.
 So, we said the bank should reimburse that cost of £1,500 to the company, and pay a further £500 for the inconvenience this matter had caused.

-Company B's bank wrote to them saying that it would be conducting an internal review of their current account.
-Two weeks later, the bank wrote again asking that they provide certain information.
+Company B’s bank wrote to them saying that it would be conducting an internal review of their current account.
+2 weeks later, the bank wrote again asking that they provide certain information.
 The bank said that this information should be provided within 90 days to avoid account closure.

 Company B contacted the bank the next day and said that it had never received the information requests.
 The bank unblocked the account and asked that they provide the information within the next 30 days.